Your area Not set — showing everywhere

 Addressed

-Kelly requested approval for the town to accept a gift from DECA students to install a Purple Heart memorial in front of Town Hall.
-She explained that the funds were raised through various community fundraising efforts.
+Kelly presented a request for the town to accept a gift from DECA students for a Purple Heart memorial.
+She explained that the funds were raised through community efforts to honor Purple Heart recipients.
 Key concern

 Board response